A Christmas Carol-1951

 From an acting perspective, Swinton impresses the most as she tackles three distinctive roles: an elderly and troubled psychotherapist, artistic director Madame Blanc, and Mother Marko, an aging witch.

-Admittedly not a fan of Dakota Johnson for perceptively using her Hollywood royalty to rise the ranks to film stardom or her lackluster film roles thus far- think Fifty Shades of Grey or the innumerable sequels- she does not do much for me in the central role of Susie.
-The miscast is more palpable in comparison to Harper’s rendition of the role decades earlier.
+I admit to not being a fan of Dakota Johnson for perceptively using her Hollywood royalty to rise the ranks to film stardom or her lackluster film roles thus far—think Fifty Shades of Grey or the innumerable sequels—but she does not do much for me in the central role of Susie.

-Johnson is predictably wooden and quite painful to watch especially matched against a stalwart like Swinton in many scenes.
-Lithe and statuesque the young actress does contain the physical qualities of a dancer, so there is that.
+Johnson is predictably wooden and quite painful to watch, especially matched against a stalwart like Swinton in many scenes.
+Lithe and statuesque, the young actress does contain the physical qualities of a dancer, so there is that.

 As a stand-alone film, my evaluation of Suspiria might be less harsh, but the original Suspiria is held at such lofty heights that this is impossible.